 As I mentioned in the previous post, about a quarter of the very strangest moments from Everything Is Terrible's montage of weird Disney television specials came from the television special, "The (70's/New) Mouseketeers at (circa 1977) Walt Disney World!"

 The remaining three quarters of the most bizarre moments came from a television special celebrating the tenth anniversary of Walt Disney World.
-Feeling curious, and rather disappointed that no such special was made for WDW's fortieth, I watched "Kraft Salutes Walt Disney World's Tenth Anniversary", kindly uploaded in four parts by the good folks at Progress City.
+Feeling curious, and rather disappointed that no such special was made for WDW's fortieth, I watched "Kraft Salutes Walt Disney World's Tenth Anniversary", kindly uploaded by the good folks at Progress City.

 By the gods old and new, I didn't know I was about to watch the Disney equivalent of the "Star Wars Holiday Special"!